Labor Relations

 Section 6.
 Accumulated sick time off shall be granted when an eligible employee is required to be absent from work for any of the following reasons:

-1. Personal physical or mental illness, injury or health condition to accommodate the employee’s need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or an employee’s need to for preventative medical care.
+- Personal physical or mental illness, injury, or health condition to accommodate the employee’s need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or an employee’s need for preventative medical care.

-2. To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition, care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury or health condition, or care for a family member who needs preventive medical care;
+- To allow the employee to provide care for a family member with a mental or physical illness, injury, or health condition, care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury or health condition, or care for a family member who needs preventive medical care.

-3. When the employee’s place of business has been closed by order of a public official for any health-related reason, or when an employee’s child’s school or place of care has been closed for such reason;
+- When the employee’s place of business has been closed by order of a public official for any health-related reason, or when an employee’s child’s school or place of care has been closed for such reason.

-4. For absences that qualify for leave under the state’s Domestic Violence Leave Act (DVLA)
+- For absences that qualify for leave under the state’s Domestic Violence Leave Act (DVLA).

 Section 7.
-When an eligible employee becomes ill or disabled while on vacation, the employee shall be granted accrued sick time off as provided above for the condition (in lieu of the approved vacation time off) provided that the employee requests such sick time off within one (1) day after return to work and submits a physician’s statement affirming the illness or disability.
+When an eligible employee becomes ill or disabled while on vacation, the employee shall be granted accrued sick time off as provided above for the condition (in lieu of the approved vacation time off) provided that the employee requests such sick time off within one (1) day after return to work.
+A physician’s statement affirming the illness or disability may be requested.

 Section 8.
 Sick time off shall be reported at the beginning of the absence and in accordance with UW Creative Communications procedure.